 As described for the Inner Harbor Turning Basin expansion (Alternative B) above, a temporary noise barrier would be placed approximately 200 feet from the southern edge of the Oakland Harbor during dredging activities to lower the nighttime noise levels by 5 dBA.
 At the Mosley Avenue residences, this would reduce the noise level at these receptors to 50 dBA which would avoid conflicting with the local ordinance.
-For the future Landing at Bay 37 multi-family residences, the warehouses immediately to the west are over 15 feet in height and would serve as a noise barrier for dredging activity that is not within the direct line of sight of first and second floor residences; this in combination with electric dredging would similarly reduce the noise level at these receptors to 50 dBA and would avoid conflicting with the local ordinance for first and second floor residences for dredging activity that is not within their direct line of sight.
+For the future Landing at Bay 37 multi-family residences, the warehouses immediately to the west are over 20 feet in height and would serve as a noise barrier for dredging activity that is not within the direct line of sight of first and second floor residences; this in combination with electric dredging would similarly reduce the noise level at these receptors to 50 dBA and would avoid conflicting with the local ordinance for first and second floor residences for dredging activity that is not within their direct line of sight.
 However, a noise barrier would not be feasible for third floor residences or for dredging activities within the direct line of sight.
-Therefore, to further reduce the noise level at these receptors during nighttime dredging, use of tugs would be restricted during nighttime hours (10:00 p.m. to 7 a.m.) for dredging within 1,100 feet of the Landing at Bay 37 residences, unless noise monitoring during construction demonstrates that both the dredge and tug could operate at a closer distance without exceeding the 50 dBA threshold.
-This would avoid conflicts with Alameda's noise ordinance.
+Therefore, to further reduce the noise level at these receptors during nighttime dredging, the Port would require contractors to construct a temporary 12-foot noise barrier along the southern edge of the harbor on the Alameda side of the turning basin during nighttime dredging activities at the Alameda Site.
+The barrier would be installed approximately 220 feet from the noise source and 380 feet from the nearest receptors.
+This would reduce the noise level to 49.5 dBA at the Mosley Avenue Residences and would avoid conflicts with Alameda's noise ordinance.
 Construction noise levels from dredging operations would be below existing ambient nighttime noise levels at all receptors in Oakland except the potential future Howard terminal residences, should they be built and occupied at the time of project construction.